-In both cases, you will obtain a compile_commands.json file.
+In both cases, you will obtain a compile\commands.json file.

 - 2. Run frama-c-script list-files.
 A list of the compiled files, along with files defining a main function, will be presented. - 3.
-Run frama-c-script make-template to create a template for Frama-C/Eva.
-Answer "yes" when asked about using the compile_commands.json file.
+Run frama-c-script build to create a template for Frama-C/Eva.
+It should detect the compile\commands.json file and add the option to enable it.